 Ancient Culture and Tradition:

-Today's Chinese language system still includes wide use of culture and tradition inherited from ancient history, including proverbs, idioms, poems, historic events, legends, and folklore stories.
+Today's language system still includes wide use of culture and tradition inherited from ancient history, including proverbs, idioms, poems, historic events, legends, and folklore stories.

 Understanding those background knowledge requires a certain amount of reading.

 Strokes and structures of Chinese Characters or Hanzi could be tricky for non-native speakers.

 Fun Facts About the Language of China.